The arrangement of the upper teeth in humans. Features of the structure of teeth

 The root is located in a small depression - the dental alveolus.

-The root ends with a tip, on which there is a small hole.
-It is through this opening that the vessels that feed the tooth and nerves pass.
-In total, a tooth can have several roots.
+The root ends at the apex, on which there is a small hole.
+It is through this hole that the vessels supplying the tooth and nerves pass.
+A tooth can have several roots in total.

 The incisors, premolars of the lower jaw and canines have one each.
 The molars of the lower and premolars (small molars) of the upper jaw have 2 of them.
-And the molars (large molars) of the upper dentition have 3 of them.
-In some cases, the tooth may even have 4 or 5 horses.
-Canines have the longest root.
+And the molars (large molars) of the upper dentition have 3.
+In some cases, a tooth may even have 4 or 5 teeth.
+The longest root is at the fangs.

-The root and neck of the tooth with the jaw (the bone surface of the alveoli) are connected by connective tissue fibers that act as a ligamentous apparatus.
-That is why the tooth is so securely fixed in the alveolus.
+The root and neck of the tooth with the jaw (the bony surface of the alveoli) are connected by connective tissue fibers that act as a ligamentous apparatus.
+This is why the tooth is so securely fixed in the alveolus.

-And the space between the surface of the alveoli and the root of the tooth, called the periodontium, separates the circular ligament of the tooth from the oral cavity.
+And the space between the surface of the alveoli and the root of the tooth, called the periodontium, is separated from the oral cavity by the circular ligament of the tooth.

-Both histologically and anatomically, milk teeth are very similar to permanent teeth.
+Both histologically and anatomically, baby teeth are very similar to permanent teeth.

 But there are still some differences.

-• The thickness of enamel and dentin in milk teeth is much less.
+• The thickness of enamel and dentin in baby teeth is much less.

-• The volume of the pulp and root canal in milk teeth is greater than in permanent ones.
+• The volume of pulp and root canal in baby teeth is larger than in permanent teeth.

 Different types of teeth

-With the front teeth - incisors - we bite off food.
+We bite off food with our front teeth - the incisors.
 For convenience, they have a flat shape and sharp edges.
-The fangs help to tear off pieces of food and separate them.
+The canines help tear off pieces of food and separate them.

-Chewing teeth are essential for chewing food.
-For this, premolars (small chewing teeth) have 2 tubercles, and large ones have 4.
+Chewing teeth are necessary for chewing food.
+For this purpose, premolars (small chewing teeth) have 2 tubercles, and large ones have 4.

-Sixes, or teeth No. 16, 26, 36 and 46 play an important role in closing the jaws, as they rest against each other and are limiters.
-As a result, they are under enormous stress.
-Eights are also called simply wisdom teeth.
+Sixes, or teeth No. 16, 26, 36 and 46, play an important role in closing the jaws, since they rest against each other and are limiters.
+As a result, they are under enormous pressure.
+Eights are also simply called wisdom teeth.

 As mentioned above, a person normally has 8 incisors.